IHR centenary logo

 The winning candidate with 47.5% of the vote was: AVRIL COLERIDGE-TAYLOR!

-A 60 seconds video of Avril will shortly be posted on this page.
-Stay tuned for Round 2 which will be launched in January with three new candidates to vote for!
+A short video of Avril's life will shortly be posted on this page.
+Stay tuned for Round 2 and three new candidates to vote for!

 If you would like to share the reason behind your vote or share your thoughts on Short Takes, email us at: mixedmuseumshorttakes@gmail.com